An Alaska Aurora Viewing Adventure

 In What Part Of Alaska Can You See The Northern Lights?

 ribbons of northern lights in Alaska over treelineAlaska Aurora viewing is something special!
 Alaska is one of the best places in the world to see the Northern Lights because much of the state is located under the Auroral Oval.
-This ring sits above the Earth at the 65-70° north and south latitudes, where the Aurora are most active.
+This ring sits above the Earth at the 65-70° north and south latitudes, where the Aurora is most active.
 Fairbanks, Alaska sits right below the Auroral Oval, making it one of the best places in Alaska for viewing the Northern Lights.
 However, there are many other good places to search the sky for the Auroras in Alaska.
 Our top five Aurora viewing spots are listed below.

 • Anchorage – although not as far North as Fairbanks, Anchorage offers visitors some great opportunities to see the Aurora.
 In general, you will probably be able to spot the phenomenon a little lower in the sky than you would if you were farther North.
 Head out of the city to Nancy Lake State Recreation Area, Flattop Overlook, or Glenn Alps for a chance at some spectacular borealis action in the night sky.
+The vast wilderness surrounding Anchorage provides the perfect backdrop for witnessing the breathtaking dance of the Aurora Borealis, offering a truly magical experience for any stargazing enthusiast.

 • Fairbanks – as mentioned above, Fairbanks is one of the best places for Alaska Aurora viewing.
 Its location below the Auroral Oval makes it a prime spot for Northern Lights viewing and for a variety of uniquely Alaskan outdoor activities.
 For the best Aurora viewing in Fairbanks, visit Chena Lake Recreation Area, Chena Hot Springs Resort, Chena River State Recreation Area, Murphy Dome, Cleary Summit, or the North Pole!